tridento/Arduino-Rally-Gauge/README.md

 PC with Windows 7/8/10, Arduino Leonardo (or another ATmega32u4-based Arduino board) with TM1638 LED module.
 # Installation
 PC: No installation required, prebuilt .exe available at Releases page
-Arduino: just update the pin values for strobe, clock and data pins, upload sketch and you are good to go
+Arduino: just update the pin values for strobe, clock and data pins, upload sketch and you are good to go (don't forget: https://github.com/rjbatista/tm1638-library)
 ```
 TM1638 module(8, 9, 7); // data pin 8, clock pin 9 and strobe pin 7
 ```